surifirstpin/biplus_documentation/docs/How to browse reports.md

 **11.**  To Download the **Visualization Image** in BiPlus, First Select **Show Visualization** in drop down then, Click on **Download Image** to download visualization.

- To download the most recent data information of the report Click on **Refresh** in gear drop down before downloading and to download the most recent data information by clearing the cache for specific dashboard or report, Click on **Hard Refresh** in gear drop down before downloading.
+ > **Note :** To download the most recent data information of the report Click on **Refresh** in gear drop down before downloading and to download the most recent data information by clearing the cache for specific dashboard or report, Click on **Hard Refresh** in gear drop down before downloading.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/download.png)